 Transfer Equivalencies

-If you are transferring to UW-Madison, their previous coursework will be converted to UW-Madison credit/courses.
+If you are transferring to UW-Madison, your previous coursework will be converted to UW-Madison credit/courses.
 In most cases, you will see the equivalent UW-Madison course on your transcript, which can be used just like the courses above.
 If there is not a direct equivalent (exact match from your previous institution to a UW-Madison course), you will receive credit in any given subject as a transfer equivalent (denoted by SUBJECT X##, example GEN ELCT X12).

 When requisites include a minimum letter grade, the transfer equivalency grade will factor in the requisite as a 2.000 GPA, regardless your grade from the previous institution.

-List of standard UW-Madison equivalencies without general education attributes/designations
+List of standard UW-Madison equivalencies without designations

-- Satisfied Communications A requirement
+- Satisfied Communications A

 - Example: COM ARTS 262

-- Satisfied Quantitative Reasoning (QR) A requirement
+- Satisfied Quantitative Reasoning (QR) A

 - Example: C&E SOC/SOC 360

-- Satisfied Quantitative Reasoning (QR) B requirement
+- Satisfied Quantitative Reasoning (QR) B

 Limitations on Enrollment/Audience